agillgilla/cs162-group/reports/project3.md

 * We didn't leave commented-out code in the final submission.

 * We created functions when possible rather than copying and pasting.
-This includes helper functions in `cache.c` for cache searches and evictions/flushes and `filesys.c` for getting parts of file paths and checking various properties of `dir`s`.
+This includes helper functions in `cache.c` for cache searches and evictions/flushes and `filesys.c` for getting parts of file paths and checking various properties of `dir`s.
 We also created helper functions in `inode.c` for extending inodes and gettsers/setters of struct members for opaque types

 * We didn't have to create any of our own lists for this project.